Western Slope Skies - Meteor Showers

-Western Slope Skies is produced by members of the Black Canyon Astronomical Society.
-This episode was written and recorded by Bryan Cashion.
+You’ve been listening to Western Slope Skies, produced by members of the Black Canyon Astronomical Society.
+This episode was written by Gina Poulson and recorded by Nick Myers.
+Both are Park Rangers at Black Canyon of the Gunnison National Park.